How content systems design works

 Technical & product documentation Medium capability

-AI customer-query support assistant Low capability
+Customer support answer assistant Low capability

-Agentic orchestration Low capability
+Agentic workflow automation Low capability

 Illustrative example.
 Real client values are generated from a live CID™ diagnostic.